 If not properly planned, the aftereffects of the deal could be long felt in the manufacturing and production operations.
 Failures in the supply chain can lead to delays in time to market, bad customer experiences, risks of noncompliance, and opportunities being lost to competitors, which can have a detrimental impact on the bottom line of both parties.

-In this paper, we examine the importance of supply chain operations in the pharmaceutical industry and outline the key considerations during M&A deals from a supply chain standpoint for a successful post-merger integration.
+In Part 2 of our four-part series, we examine the importance of supply chain operations in the pharmaceutical industry and outline the key considerations during M&A deals from a supply chain standpoint for a successful post-merger integration.
 The scope of integration can be divided into four major dimensions – people, data, processes & systems.

 Stakeholder management is vital during a supply chain integration or separation.
 It is essential to maintain supply velocity and preserve relationships with key customers and strategic vendors.